Address: 12F Sagittarius Building,

 111, H.V.
 Dela Costa Street Salcedo Village, Makati City 1227

-You can now obtain a visa before you arrive in the Philippines with our pre-arranged visa processing.
-We offer pre-approved processing for every type of visa, with the 9g visa (employment) being the most popular, to retirement visas (SRRV), and many more.
-Please read the information below to find out which visa is right for you, and how we can work together to get your visa before you arrive in the Philippines.
+You can now obtain a 9G (working) visa before you arrive in the Philippines with our pre-arranged visa processing.
+Please read the information below to find out more about the 9G visa (and others), and how we can work together to get your 9G visa before you arrive in the Philippines.

 Foreign Nationals seeking employment in the Philippines are required to have a 9G employment visa.
 When a foreign national is located in the Philippines, the visa processing is done in the country.
 However, due to the covid-19 pandemic, foreign nationals may not enter the country on a tourist visa upon arrival.
 Only individuals possessing a valid visa may enter.